Website Development for Small Business: The Complete 2026 Guide

 - You need SEO optimization to rank in competitive markets

-- You do not have 20+ hours to invest in building and maintaining a website
+- You do not have 20+ hours to spend building and maintaining a website

-- Your time is worth more than the cost difference between DIY and professional development
+- Your time is worth more than the cost gap between DIY and professional development

-The hidden cost of DIY is the opportunity cost of your time.
-If you are a dentist spending 30 hours building your own website, those are 30 hours you are not seeing patients.
-At even a modest billing rate, the "savings" of DIY often do not materialize when you account for the time invested.
+The hidden cost of DIY is your time.
+If you are a dentist spending 30 hours building your own website, that is 30 hours you are not seeing patients.
+At even a modest billing rate, the "savings" of DIY often disappear once you count the time invested.

 Common Mistakes to Avoid